 Unfortunately, as the showroom did not have the extra space needed, I couldn’t’ give the bootcamp a go.

 Now I may or may not be wrong, but the way I imagine it is basically a copy & paste of the Barry’s Bootcamp classes.
-If you’re not familiar with Barry’s, it’s an indoors bootcamp class.
-You alternate between sets of strength workout and cardio in the form of running on the treadmill.
+If you’re not familiar with Barry’s, it’s a cult alike indoors workout.
+You alternate between sets of strength and cardio intervals, where cardio comes in the form of running on the treadmill.

 The bootcamp classes are definitely a nice addition to the Tread, as they give you an option for full-body strength training.
 This is something that in my opinion makes the Peloton Tread a better choice than the Bike if anyone is hesitant between the two.

 So if you’re still looking for a gift under the Christmas tree, the Peloton Tread won’t disappoint!